 Fellows work independently while collaborating closely with RRFB, which facilitates access to field sites, nurseries, staff expertise, logistics, and infrastructure.
 RRFB does not provide scientific supervision; applicants must have their own qualified academic supervisor or PI responsible for scientific oversight.

-Dr. Marjorie Ann Hoy Doctoral Fellowship
+Drs.
+James & Marjorie Hoy Doctoral Fellowship

 Proposals are evaluated by the RRFB Science Advisory Panel, composed of internal and external scientists, the majority based in Bonaire.
 This fellowship supports multi-visit doctoral research aligned with RRFB’s core science priorities and designed to directly advance coral restoration practice.